Buccaneers vs. Rams props, 'Sunday Night Football' SGP picks, best bets

 After analyzing the Buccaneers vs. Rams props and examining the dozens of NFL player prop markets, the SportsLine's Machine Learning AI says Buccaneers quarterback Baker Mayfield goes over 242.5 yards passing (-114).
 Mayfield has gone over his passing yards line in four of the last five games when going against a top-third defense, averaging 282.2 passing yards.
 In a 28-23 loss to New England on Nov.
 9, he completed 28 of 43 passes for 273 yards and three touchdowns.

-Mayfield is also going against the 13th-best defense in the league.
-The Rams are giving up an average of 222.3 passing yards per game.
-Mayfield has thrown for more than 243 yards in four of the last seven games.
+Mayfield is also going against the league's No. 21 pass defense with the Rams.
+L.A. holds opposing ball carriers to the sixth-lowest yards per carry, so look for Tampa to lean on the passing game instead of a ground attack.
 The SportsLine Machine Learning Model projects Mayfield to have 291 passing yards and gives this prop a 4.5 out of 5-star prop rating.
 See more NFL props here.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.